junipc/PacMan/README.md

 - speed tweak (ghosts now move SLIGHTLY slower at 95% for first 5 levels)
 - frightened mode movement (no animation or trigger yet)
 - scatter mode movement with timing
+- coded in new board that resembles the original game much better and has no wide passages

 ### Maya
 5/23: